GRE4102 – Greek Palaeography and Textual Criticism

 - Textual criticism in antiquity

-- Textual criticism in modern times: textual constitution in a historical perspective, principles and methods textual criticism.
+- Textual criticism in modern times: textual constitution in a historical perspective, principles and methods of textual criticism.

 Learning outcome